mlysy/rodeo/docs/examples/parameter.md

   name: python3
 ---

 # Parameter Inference

-In this notebook, we demonstrate the steps to conduct parameter inference using our data-adaptive ODE solver, **DALTON**.
+In this notebook, we demonstrate the steps to conduct parameter inference using our data-adaptive ODE solver, `dalton`.

 ```{code-cell} ipython3
 import jax